ch3mbot/ModHearth/README.md

 ### General Functionality
 This tool works by pulling mods from the dwarf fortress mods folder, and pulling modpacks from the dfhack config mod-manager.json.
-ModReferences are generated from found folders, while modpacks are generated from the dfhack config.
+ModReferences are generated from found mod folders, while modpacks are generated from the dfhack config.
 Loading modpacks into the game is done via altering mod-manager.json and using dfhacks normal mod management once the game loads.

 ### Term Definitions